JackDaTsai/Prompts/README.md

 ## Fix Issues

 ```
-Always research in English.
-Always answer in 中文.
+Always search in English.
+Always answer in #zh-Hant.

 Please:
 1. Address all detected problems listed above (if any)